1997 Copa América

 The 1997 Copa America was the 38th edition of the Copa America.
 It was held in Bolivia from 11 to 29 June.
 It was organized by CONMEBOL, South America's football governing body.

 In this edition, Costa Rica and Mexico were the invited teams to bring up the total number of competing teams to 12.

-The tournament was won by Brazil, who became the first team to hold the Copa América and the World Cup at the same time, a feat they would repeat in 2004.
+The tournament was won by Brazil, who became the first team to hold the Copa América and the World Cup at the same time, a feat they would repeat in 2004, and which Argentina would also achieve in 2024.
+It was the first Copa America won by Brazil outside of Brazil.